Norfolk North

 Norfolk North was a federal electoral district represented in the House of Commons of Canada from 1867 to 1904.
 It was located in the province of Ontario.
-It was created by the British North America Act of 1867, which divided the county of Norfolk into two ridings.
+It was created by the British North America Act 1867, which divided the county of Norfolk into two ridings.
 The North Riding consisted of the Townships of Middleton, Townsend, and Windham, and the Town of Simcoe.

 In 1882, the town of Tilsonburg, and the village of Waterford were added to the ridings, and the Town of Simcoe was removed.

 The electoral district was abolished in 1903 when it was merged into Norfolk riding.